go101/immutable-value-proposal/README.md

 Repeat it again, although a final value can't be modified through the fixed values which are referencing it, it is possible to be modified through other normal values which are referencing it.
+In other words, a value may represent as a final or a variable, depending on different scenarios.

 Data synchronizations are still needed when concurrently reading a fina which is not a true immutable value.